Symmetry Properties of Quantum Dynamical Entropy: Analytical Result: Tensor Product Dynamics

 Since the von Neumann entropy of a product state is additive, $S(\rho \otimes \sigma) = S(\rho) + S(\sigma)$, applying the convex sum inequality~\eqref{eq:EE-convexity} gives the desired result.

 Now we turn to the special cases.
 If $\mX_B$ is a unitary channel, then $(U_B\mX_B)^t$ is also a unitary channel with only one Kraus operator.
-Thus, $\widetilde{\rho^\nu_B}$ is simply the scalar $1$ and can be dropped from~\eqref{eq:AFL-product-state}.
-By linearity of the trace,
+Thus, following equation~\eqref{eq:AFL-state}, $\widetilde{\rho^\nu_B}$ is simply the scalar $1$ and can be dropped from~\eqref{eq:AFL-product-state}.
+By linearity of the trace in equation~\eqref{eq:AFL-state},